- How many hours do I need to be in the SMART Lab per week?

 Q: What calculator can I use on my test?
 In the lab?

 A: You can use a TI-30XA or a TI-30XIIS on your tests and in the lab.
 No other models (including TI-30XS) are permitted.
-You can purchase one from the vending machine in the lobby or at the bookstore.
+You can purchase either model at the USF bookstore.

 Q: How do I make a test reservation?

 A: Visit the SMART Lab Test Reservation website.
-The link is located in your Canvas course and on the SMART Lab computer desktops.
-If you cannot locate the link, email us at email@example.com, and we will provide it.
+The link is located in your Canvas course, on the SMART Lab Info Canvas page and on the SMART Lab computer desktops.
+If you cannot locate the link, email us at firstname.lastname@example.org, and we will provide it.

 Q: Can I leave the lab while I am working?